Atlantic puffin: Pollution

 Since the Atlantic puffin spends its winters on the open ocean, it is susceptible to human actions and catastrophes such as oil spills.
 Oiled plumage has a reduced ability to insulate and makes the bird more vulnerable to temperature fluctuations and less buoyant in the water.
-Many birds die, and others, while attempting to remove the oil by preening, ingesting, and inhaling toxins.
-This leads to inflammation of the airways and gut and in the longer term, damage to the liver and kidneys.
+Many birds die, and others, while attempting to remove the oil by preening, ingest and inhale toxins.
+This leads to inflammation of the airways and gut and, in the longer term, damage to the liver and kidneys.
 This trauma can contribute to a loss of reproductive success and harm to developing embryos.
-An oil spill occurring in winter, when the puffins are far out at sea, may affect them less than inshore birds as the crude oil slicks soon get broken up and dispersed by the churning of the waves.
+An oil spill occurring in winter, when the puffins are far out at sea, may affect them less than inshore birds, as the crude oil slicks soon get broken up and dispersed by the churning of the waves.
 When oiled birds get washed up on beaches around Atlantic coasts, only about 1.5% of the dead auks are puffins, but many others may have died far from land and sunk.
 After the oil tanker Torrey Canyon shipwreck and oil spill in 1967, few dead puffins were recovered, but the number of puffins breeding in France the following year was reduced to 16% of its previous level.

 The Atlantic puffin and other pelagic birds are excellent bioindicators of the environment, as they occupy a high trophic level.
 Heavy metals and other pollutants are concentrated through the food chain, and as fish are the primary food source for Atlantic puffins, the potential is great for them to bioaccumulate heavy metals such as mercury and arsenic.
 Measurements can be made on eggs, feathers, or internal organs, and beached bird surveys, accompanied by chemical analysis of feathers, can be effective indicators of marine pollution by lipophilic substances, as well as metals.
 In fact, these surveys can be used to provide evidence of the adverse effects of a particular pollutant, using fingerprinting techniques to provide evidence suitable for the prosecution of offenders.